LukeTully/vue-crypto-list-exercise/README.md

 - Things that I intentionally didn't spend a ton of time on
     - Animations.
 I merely included the "appear" animation to get a brief example working.
 In any final product, I'd be hesitant to include it anyway, because it's easy overdo it, but furter interaction could lend itself to increased use.
     - CSS.
-It's really hacked together.
+It's really hacked together so far.
+Might improve on principle
     - Design.
 Takes more time than I'm able to devote to this.
 It doesn't break horribly.
     - Error handling.
-I'm aware.
+It's quite rudementary.
+This particular company was expecting too much from prospective hires in my opinion, so I cut it off here and didn't devote more time to this during the interview process.

 ## Build Setup